Anal Fistula Surgery - Types, Symptoms, Risks & Complications

 Anal fistula surgeries are completely safe procedures but like any other surgery, there are some risks of complications.
 It is important to keep a close eye on any symptoms after surgery and call your doctor if something seems off.

-• Bowel incontinence: Bowel incontinence is one of the most common complications that occur after an anal fistula surgery.
+- Bowel incontinence: Bowel incontinence is one of the most common complications that occur after an anal fistula surgery.
 During an anal fistula surgery, the sphincter muscles around your anus can be damaged.
 These sphincter muscles are responsible for tightening around the anus and controlling bowel movement.
-Damage to these muscles can result in leaking of faeces through the rectum and loss of some control over bowel movement.
+Damage to these muscles can result in the leaking of feces through the rectum and loss of some control over bowel movement.

-• Recurrence of the anal fistula: While recurrence rate of anal fistulas are relatively low, they can still happen.
-The chances of recurrence often depends on the type, severity and method of surgery used to treat the fistula.
-Patients who have fistula recurrence, will have to undergo another anal fistula surgery.
+- Recurrence of the anal fistula: While the recurrence rate of anal fistulas is relatively low, they can still happen.
+The chances of recurrence often depend on the type, severity, and method of surgery used to treat the fistula.
+Patients who have fistula recurrence will have to undergo another anal fistula surgery.

-• Infection: Surgeries that require an incision to be made on the skin have higher risk of an infection including fistulotomy procedures.
+- Infection: Surgeries that require an incision to be made on the skin have a higher risk of infection including fistulotomy procedures.
 Sometimes, the fistula tract may get infected and rapidly spread throughout the body.
 To reduce the chances of an infection, your surgeon may suggest you some antibiotics.